open-rcp/rcp/docs/server-service-integration.md

    - Ensured that tests pass for both basic and feature-gated functionality

 4. ✅ **Documentation Updates**
-   - Updated documentation to reflect the new architecture
+   - Updated architecture.md to reflect unified service architecture
+   - Revised component numbering and relationships in diagrams
+   - Updated rcp-service.md with integrated server and API functionality
+   - Enhanced rcp-cli.md with explanation for keeping CLI separate
+   - Updated CHANGELOG.md with comprehensive v0.2.0-beta entries
    - Created integration-changes.md to track progress
    - Added notes about the feature gates and configuration